fuse-box/fuse-box/docs/builtin-plugins.md

 ]
 ```

-All files will be served except for "styles.css" (contents will be included in the bundle)
+All files will be served except for "styles.css," which will be included in the bundle along with other bundled javascript.
 ```
 plugins: [
     fsbx.CSSPlugin({